 prosecution.

-NZ Police may also use its range of statutory powers to support the exercise of these actions.
+A Requesting Agency may also use its range of statutory powers to support the exercise of these actions.

-NZ Police employees or anyone engaged by NZ Police will comply with all NZ Police policies and guidelines as well as the Solicitor General’s Prosecution Guidelines (Guidelines), before taking any adverse action.
+A Requesting Agency’s employees or anyone engaged by the Requesting Agency will comply with all of the Requesting Agency’s policies and guidelines as well as the Solicitor General’s Prosecution Guidelines (Guidelines), before taking any adverse action.
 The Guidelines assist in determining:

 whether criminal proceedings should be commenced;